i want to

 Visit CAP4Kids.org/Columbus for information on common patient concerns, such as help with utilities and bills, counseling resources for children, and respite resources for parents.
 For other social work questions, contact us at (614) 722-6300.

 The Columbus Blue Jackets Foundation Family Resource Center was designed by families and professionals to support patients and families during their time at Children's Hospital, both inpatient and outpatient.
-It is located adjacent to the main hospital cafeteria and close to the gift shop and chapel, which allows families to quickly access all major public areas of the building.
+It is located on the green path, close to the chapel, which allows families to quickly access all major public areas of the building.
 You can contact the center by calling (614) 722-2252.

 Special Education Advocacy